-Members Brown Food includes 25 members each semester.
+Members Brown Food includes 34 members each semester.
 Each person cooks in a group of 3-4 people once per week.

 On the Menu Meat & Vegetarian Dishes; leftovers available for lunch

-Kitchen Access Members have keys to the kitchen for access to the equipment and food for other meals.
+Kitchen Access Members have 24/7 prox access to the kitchen for equipment, food, and leftovers for other meals.

 Members 40 members.
 Each member cooks once a week in groups of 4 or 5.